-a.
-Foul-line fouls

-- i.
+- b.
+Protests will be acknowledged and judged based on merit in circumstances not specifically proved for hereunder. - 4.
+Protest to Forfeiture - a.
+If a team must forfeit a match because of not being present for a scheduled match, or as a result of violations hereunder prescribed, no official protest will be acknowledged. - 5.
+Specific Fouls - a.
+Foul-line fouls - i.
 In both pointing and hitting, any part of the player's body, including the player's foot, or any apparatus used by an athlete such as a wheelchair, crutches, cane, etc., must not be in contact with any part of the foul line until after the ball is released and before the ball touches any part of the playing field in front of the specific foul line. - ii.
 An official as a result of witnessing the foul, must call all fouls. - iii.
 The penalty for a player (team) committing the foul will be to declare the specific ball being thrown dead. - iv.
 If possible and safe, the referee will seek to stop the ball just delivered before it reaches the pallina and the other balls "in contention", remove the just released ball from the court and declare the just released ball to be a dead ball.
-If the just released ball does come in contact with the pallina and/or other balls "in contention" and these balls are moved from their original position, then the referee will place the balls back as close to their original position as possible and play will continue.

-b.
-Moving ball or pallina
+If the just released ball does come in contact with the pallina and/or other balls "in contention" and these balls are moved from their original position, then the referee will place the balls back as close to their original position as possible and play will continue. - b.
+Moving ball or pallina - i.

-- i.
 The head official will not call for the next roll of a ball until the pallina or the currently played ball has come to a complete stop. - ii.
-If a player, in any format of the game, delivers his or her ball before the pallina or a currently delivered ball has come to a complete stop, the referee should if possible and with safety stop, the ball just delivered before it reaches the balls "in contention," be declared a dead ball and removed from the court.
-If the referee cannot stop the ball before it reaches the "balls in contention, "the referee should replace the pallina and the nearest balls to where they were before the improper ball delivery took place, and remove the just delivered ball from the court. - c.
+If a player, in any format of the game, delivers his or her ball before the pallina or a currently delivered ball has come to a complete stop, the referee should, if possible, safely stop the ball just delivered before it reaches the "balls in contention", be declared a dead ball, and removed from the court.
+If the referee cannot stop the ball before it reaches the "balls in contention", the referee should replace the pallina and the nearest balls to where they were before the improper ball delivery took place, and remove the just delivered ball from the court. - c.
 Player plays more than his allotted number of balls with respect to a two-player team